|Grand Torino of the 1940's|

 Born in Belgium of Italian background, Enzo Scifo made his name with Anderlecht.
 He also played in both France and Italy.
 He had over 80 caps.
 He appeared for Belgium in the World Cups of 1986, 1990, 1994, and 1998, playing sixteen games.
 He was a star at the World Cup Finals in 1986 and 1990, where he scored one of the best goals of the tournament in 1990.
 He helped his team to reach the semifinal in 1986.

 AM: Valentino Mazzola (Italy)

-Valentino Mazzola was the best player in the world during the 1940's.
+Valentino Mazzola was one of the best players in the world during the 1940's.
 He was the captain and symbol of the "Grande Torino", the team recognised as one of the strongest in the world during the second half of the 1940s, with whom Mazzola won five Serie A championships.
 His career, however, was limited by the War.
 He never played in the World Cup.
 His life was cut short by the Superga Air Disaster in 1949.
-He was Sandro's father.
+His son is Sandro Mazzola, who became a star player for Italy in the 1970's.

 |Valentine Mazzola with his son Sandro|

 FW: Pietro Ferraris (Italy)

 Throughout his career, he won 6 Serie A titles with Ambrosiana-Inter and Torino.
 He was a member of Grande Torino, but let the club before the Suoerga Air Disaster.
 He was a member of the 1938 World Cup team that won the World Cup with the Italy national football team, where he scored Italy's fastest ever World Cup goal.
 He was also known as "Ferraris II", to distinguish him from Mario Ferraris I.

 FW: Franco Ossola (Italy)